Generic selectors

 Jonathan: Yeah.
 Have you ever eaten a lot of Korean stuff?

-Jonathan: I’ve had things that I like now that I really didn’t like before, but it was never like some revelation.
+Jonathan: I’ve had things that I like now that I didn’t like before, but it was never like some revelation.
 I allow myself to hate things.
 It was funny.
-I don’t like eggs and I don’t like peanut butter and those are my two dislikes.
+I don’t like eggs, and I don’t like peanut butter, and those are my two dislikes.
 And they’re good old nursery foods, right?
 And they’re both soft.

-I probably cook eggs every single day of my life because I have a family who likes eggs and I think I’m a pretty good egg cook.
-That I really like peanuts in dishes where peanut butter is an ingredient.
+I probably cook eggs every single day of my life because I have a family that likes eggs, and I think I’m a pretty good egg cook.
+I like peanuts in dishes where peanut butter is an ingredient.
 That’s fine.
-Dishes where egg is the ingredient, that’s fine.
+For dishes where egg is the ingredient, that’s fine.
 But I don’t think that it’s a handicap.
 I don’t think that I have to work past my loathing of eggs.
-I think that if you going to love something and you’re going to be passionate about something, then you’re going to hate something in the same way.
+I think that if you’re going to love something and you’re going to be passionate about something, then you’re going to hate something in the same way.

-Rob: We talked about, just before you came, the differences between amateur food critics—because now everybody is a food critic—and professional food critics.
-What do you thinkof everybody wanting to horn in on your profession?
+Rob: We talked about, just before you came, the differences between amateur food critics, because now everybody is a food critic, and professional food critics.
+What do you think of everybody wanting to hone in on your profession?

 Jonathan: I don’t know.
 It’s funny, I guess.
 Most food critics hate Yelp and for some pretty good reasons.
-The level of a lot of Yelp writers are just not ignorant, they’re proudly ignorant.
-I mean if I had a nickel for every time somebody says something, I don’t know, usually about Chinese food but—at which point you wonder why you’re supposed to trust them.
+The level of a lot of Yelp writers is just not ignorant, they’re proudly ignorant.
+I mean, if I had a nickel for every time somebody says something, I don’t know, usually about Chinese food, but—at which point you wonder why you’re supposed to trust them.

 And it is very, very, very rare that I’ll find anything in an individual Yelp review that will be interesting or useful.
 It is much, much, much rarer than that I will see a Yelp rating that I find interesting or pertinent.
-But the crowdsourcing has some advantages, right?
-They actually have a number of restaurants that nobody else can touch, and I’ve worked at two of the institutions that have poured tons of money into trying and accomplish sort of a universal restaurant guide.
+But crowdsourcing has some advantages, right?
+They have several restaurants that nobody else can touch, and I’ve worked at two of the institutions that have poured tons of money into trying and accomplish a sort of universal restaurant guide.
 You just can’t, and sometimes the pictures are interesting.

 Rob: Have you used it as part of your research, as part of your writing?

 It’s not just Yelp.
-Now with the miracle of Google Translate you can find all kinds of stuff that you wouldn’t have before.
-Like there’s a local Chinese place that I go to a lot, and I don’t read Chinese, but I can lift the words, I can put them through Google translate and they will be nonsensical but I’ll have some idea of what’s going on.
+Now, with the miracle of Google Translate, you can find all kinds of stuff that you wouldn’t have before.
+There’s a local Chinese place that I go to a lot, and I don’t read Chinese, but I can look up the words, I can put them through Google Translate, and they will be nonsensical, but I’ll have some idea of what’s going on.
 It’s almost like a romantic idea.

 Jonathan: Yeah.

-Rob: And how often, when you go into these restaurants will you actually engage the owner or the chef to learn more about what they’re doing or the food?
+Rob: And how often, when you go into these restaurants, will you engage the owner or the chef to learn more about what they’re doing or the food?

 Rob: And what is your general take on the landscape of food blogs and then how do you go about parsing—what determines for you whether it’s worth reading or not worth reading?